 Some examples of the upgraded features in a BS3632 model residential park home include:

 Although minor, these additions and changes have resulted in residential park homes significantly improving in quality – not just in energy, but in general appearance and soundness of structure.
-Genuinely superior park homes are now on the market, and more and more people are considering them as a long-lasting living situation.
+Genuinely superior homes are now on the market and more people are considering them as a long-lasting living situation.

 There are a number of reasons why this legislation is important.
-Not just for the implications to builders and manufacturers, but also to the people living in them, the customers.
+Not just for the implications to builders and manufacturers, but also residents of the home.
 Simply put, knowing these standards means allows the end user to understand the quality that residential park home should live up to, no matter what its purpose.

 But there are more reasons than simply for maintenance.
 Between 2005 and 2015, technology has improved significantly and alongside it, so has energy efficiency.
 The amendments to the BS3632 legislation will therefore help contractors and manufacturers build not only more energy efficient residential park homes, but ones that will also cost less to run and actually be more comfortable to live in on a more lasting basis.

-This legislation allows you to rest assured that your holiday park home is built and fitted to the highest possible standard.
+The BS3632 standard makes guarentees the park home or lodge is built and fitted to the highest possible standard.
 All park home manufacturers who hold membership to the National Caravan Council must pass the British Standard Institute’s self-certification scheme to ensure they fulfil the updated criteria.
 This involves a rigorous process of test and inspection of every point on the BS 3632 checklist, which is then summarised and sent away for verification.
 Once it has been determined that the structure has passed, each home will be given a Manufacturers Declaration of Compliance certificate.
 From this point, the residential park home is considered acceptable to be lived in.

-Currently, there are two standards to which caravan holiday homes have to adhere to – the BS 3632 and also the EN 1647, which is suitable strictly for seasonal, temporary use only.
-Therefore, if you would like to use your residential park home more frequently, it means you can legally get an upgrade on any module that doesn’t live up to the BS 3632 conditions – this can include increased insulation, double glazing, modern central heating and more.
+Currently, there are two standards to which caravan holiday homes have to adhere to – the BS 3632 and EN 1647.
+The EN 1647 is suitable strictly for seasonal, temporary use only.
+Therefore, upgrading a property to BS 3632 will improve the home to residential standards.
+This improvents include increased insulation, double glazing, modern central heating and more.

-It is clear therefore that the BS 3632 simply opens up a new world of residential living options.
-While before you may have been staying in a home that was only suitable for seasonal stays, the BS 3632 has improved quality and even the security of the structure, significantly, meaning that residential park homes can be of the same standards as more traditional housing – for substantially less money!
+It is clear therefore that the BS 3632 simply opens up a new world of residential living and holiday options.
+The BS 3632 has improved quality and even the security of the structure.
+Significantly, meaning that residential park homes can be of the same standards as more traditional housing for substantially less money!